xSetrox/superScheduler/README.md

 # A word of caution

-**FIRST OFF: I AM NOT RESPONSIBLE FOR MISSED MEETINGS OR CLASSES DUE TO A FAULT IN THIS PROGRAM.
+**FIRST OFF: I AM NOT RESPONSIBLE FOR MISSED/LATE/INCONSISTENT MEETINGS OR CLASSES DUE TO A FAULT IN THIS PROGRAM.
 USE AT YOUR OWN RISK.**
 I have tested this various times but I don't want to be held accountable because you missed your economy class.
 This is among one of the most complex things I've coded so I may have missed a few bugs..
 Be cautious.